coveo/plasma/packages/website/docs/Slider.md

 ## Labeling

-Keep marker labels short (i.e., a single word).
+Keep marker labels short (i.e., ideally a single word).

 Provide a short, descriptive title without action verbs.
 For example, write "Thumbnail size" rather than "Select the size of the thumbnail".